Tea23/woggle4wordpress/README.md

 `header.php` contains an even uglier script to generate a carousel of background images.
 This is currently not in use on the main website.

+The main difference between this and the original Woggle theme is the switch from a multiple content boxes scheme to a single container.
+This is fairly hacky but it looks nice, and web design is all about hacky.
+The switch *does* screw with 404 pages in a hilariously dramatic manner.
+I'll fix it some day.

 ## Usage
 You can clone this repo in its entirety into your `wp-content/themes` directory.